 - Between the years of 2009 and 2019, nine of the 11 drugs used to treat acute lymphoblastic leukemia - which is the most common childhood cancer - were in and out of shortage.
-(32) - While hundreds of cancer drugs have been developed and approved for adults, the FDA, through 2019 has approved a total of 34 drugs for use in the treatment of childhood cancers.
-30 of the drugs were originally approved only for adult use.
-Today we have only four drugs that were approved in the first instance for use in cancer treatment for children: Teniposide (1992 for ALL) use now discontinued by NCI, clofarabine (2004 for ALL), dinutuximab (2015 for NB), tisagenlecleucel (2017 for ALL) and calaspargase pegol-mk (2018 for ALL).(7)
+(32) - While hundreds of cancer drugs have been developed and approved for adults, the FDA, through 2020 has approved a total of 34 drugs for use in the treatment of childhood cancers.
+28 of the drugs were originally approved only for adult use.
+Today we have only six drugs that were approved in the first instance for use in cancer treatment for children: Teniposide (1992 for ALL) use now discontinued by NCI, clofarabine (2004 for ALL), dinutuximab (2015 for NB), tisagenlecleucel (2017 for ALL), calaspargase pegol-mk (2018 for ALL), selumetinib (2020 for NF1) and naxitamab (2020 for NB).(7) - The FDA awarded Priority Review Vouchers (PRV) for four of the six drugs originally approved in the first instance for cancer treatment for children.
+PRV's are transferable and are desired incentives for developers of drugs for rare pediatric diseases.
+Holders of a PRV get a faster FDA drug approval process for a future drug of their choice.
+The vouchers are transferable and may be sold or traded.
+(42)